 - Enjoy a direct relationship with Amazon by uploading your books to Amazon CreateSpace for print and KDP for Kindle.
 Use IngramSpark to handle the rest of the ebook and print book distribution, or…

-- Use Amazon KDP and Amazon Createspace, plus IngramSpark for print and Smashwords for ebook distribution.
+- Use Amazon KDP and Amazon Createspace, plus IngramSpark for print and Smashwords plus Amazon KDP for ebook distribution.

-- If you chose 1 or 2, above, upload your book to the Smashwords Standard Catalog to take advantage of their store and features like coupon codes.
+- If you chose 1 or 2, above, upload your book to the Smashwords Standard Catalog as well, to take advantage of their store and features like coupon codes.

 - Add Gumroad for direct book sales and autographed books via their sales widget on your WordPress website.